lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

             # The available values are:
             # - database
             type: database
-            # More options, depending on the success handler type
+            # More options, depending on the success handler type.
+This is just an empty placeholder for now (i.e. no concrete options available).
-            ?options:
+            ?options: []
-                # option for database type only, whether to use the row restriction system
-                use_row_restriction: true

         # Bool.
 Optional.
 Defaults to true.
         # Whether to use the multiplier mode on has tables.